-Sign up for my free mini-course about scary markets here.
+Watch my free mini-course about scary markets here.

 Remember I said that no one ever taught me how to communicate as a financial advisor… once I realized how critical this skill was I decided to learn it myself.
 I read hundreds of books, talked to everyone I could, researched the best communicators, and asked thousands of clients how they wished their advisors would talk to them.
 I learned a ton in the process.
 And I packed as much of that as I could into these two videos.

 One critical lesson I want to make sure you hear is when someone is feeling scared and tempted to do something that feels totally reasonable at the moment, but is clearly irrational long-term, they don’t want someone reasoning with them without first taking that time to empathize.
 Trying to reason with someone thinking irrationally doesn’t work.
 If you doubt that, try it with a teenager!